MMarzCodeFellows/reading-notes/The Coder's Computer.md

 What are four important features to look for in a text editor?

  Code completion

  Syntax highlighting

- A different variety of themes (to reduce eye strain and /or fatigue);
+ A different variety of themes (to reduce eye strain and /or fatigue)

  A variety of selections of extensions available to important features

 What do the following commands do?